Garlic Variety Descriptions

 Spanish Roja Rocambole

 Good flavor best described as “true” garlic, pleasantly hot and spicy.
 Roasts well.
-Heirloom variety brought to the Portland, OR, area before the 1900′s. aka “Greek” or “Greek Blue” by Northwest gardeners.
+Heirloom variety brought to the Portland, Oregon area before the 1900’s. aka “Greek” or “Greek Blue” by Northwest gardeners.
 A favorite, even among those who love all Rocamboles.
+The most recent addition to the very select group of only three garlic varieties chosen by Slow Food USA’s Ark of Taste Program.

 Silverskin Subspecies: